Bryan Barker

-Bryan Christopher Barker (born June 28, 1964) is a former American football punter in the National Football League (NFL).
+Bryan Christopher Barker (born June 28, 1964) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Santa Clara Broncos.

 Barker last played for the St. Louis Rams in 2005.
-Barker has previously played with the Kansas City Chiefs, the Philadelphia Eagles, the Jacksonville Jaguars, the Washington Redskins, and the Green Bay Packers.
+Barker has previously played with the Kansas City Chiefs, Philadelphia Eagles, Jacksonville Jaguars, Washington Redskins, and Green Bay Packers.

 On November 28, 2002, during week 13 of the NFL season against the Dallas Cowboys, Barker experienced a severely broken nose, a subdural hematoma, while playing in a nationally televised game.